Ante-237/FLUTTER_GT1/README.md

 3. Save Time and Reduce Stress: Lingua Pal saves you time and reduces the stress of navigating unfamiliar territories.
 Quickly convert signs, menus, and directions into your preferred language, eliminating confusion and frustration.

 4. Learn Pronunciation: Lingua Pal's voice option helps you learn proper pronunciation, ensuring that you sound more like a native speaker.
 Impress locals with your language skills and build meaningful connections.

+# Lingua Pal User Guide
+Welcome to the Lingua Pal User Guide!
+This guide will walk you through the key features of our app and help you make the most of your language-learning journey.